Sean Chambers (musician): Life and career

 In 2013, Chambers went to Kevin McKendree's Rock House Studios to record and, in October that year, he released The Rock House Sessions.
 It was nominated for a Blues Blast Music Award as 'Best Blues Rock Album of the year'.
 On March 17, 2017, Chambers issued his sixth album Trouble & Whiskey on the American Showplace Music label.
 In April 2017, Trouble & Whiskey spent one week at No. 11 in the Billboard Blues Albums Chart.

-Chambers's recent album, Welcome to My Blues, was released on October 19, 2018, again on American Showplace Music.
+Chambers's album, Welcome to My Blues, was released on October 19, 2018, again on American Showplace Music.
 In addition to eight Chambers-penned new songs, the collection included cover versions of "Cherry Red Wine" (Luther Allison), and "All Night Long" (T-Bone Walker).
-Ben Elliott produced both of Chambers most recent releases.
-Welcome To My Blues spent one week at No. 9 in the Billboard Blues Albums Chart in November 2018.
+Ben Elliott produced both of those releases.
+Welcome to my Blues spent one week at No. 9 in the Billboard Blues Albums Chart in November 2018.

-His latest album, That's What I'm Talkin' About, was released on July 9, 2021 this time on Quarto Valley Records, and is a tribute to his friend and mentor Hubert Sumlin.
+His latest album, That's What I'm Talkin About: Tribute to Hubert Sumlin, was released on July 9, 2021 this time on Quarto Valley Records, and is a tribute to his friend and mentor Hubert Sumlin.
 The album consists of nine tracks that were frequently performed when Chambers was backing Sumlin in the late 1990s, and one original song written by Chambers.

 Chambers continues to tour with his band and lives in Southwest Florida.
 His wife, Karen, handles his merchandise and sales while Chambers is away.